Factors that cause fluid retention and prevent you from losing weight

 - Reduced ability to move the damaged area.

-- Skin changes in the swollen area, including thickening and loss of elasticity.
+- Changes in the skin in the swollen sector, including thickening and loss of elasticity.

-Believe it or not, it is possible to retain up to 5 pounds of water weight .
+Believe it or not, it is possible to retain up to 5 pounds of weight in water .

-Overweight people tend to retain more fluid because they consume more calories and tend to ingest higher amounts of sodium from a diet high in salt.
+Overweight people tend to retain more fluid because they consume more calories and tend to ingest greater amounts of sodium from a high-salt diet.

 An easy way to tell if you are retaining fluid is to gently press on the foot, ankle, calf, or area of swelling, using slow, steady pressure with your thumb.
-If there is edema, it will show an indentation in the skin.
+If there is edema, an indentation will show in the skin.

 However, professional evaluation is still necessary and important to determine the cause.